Leonardo DiCaprio & Jessica Biel Want To Reboot ‘The Facts Of Life’ And TV Fans Are Freaking Out

 — Yahoo Entertainment (@YahooEnt) August 3, 2018

 News of a possible Facts of Life reboot comes amid a slew of recent remakes of beloved ’80s shows like Roseanne, Murphy Brown, and the recently announced ALF.
-But not everyone is fan of the reboot idea.
+But not everyone is a fan of the reboot idea.
 TV fans took to Twitter to react to the announcement of the possible reboot of the long-running comedy series.
 Actor David Alan Grier joked that someone needs to gouge his eyes out.
 Others called for an end to the reboot trend.

 A reboot of The Facts of Life?
 Please no. Leave my childhood alone.
 Reruns, yes.
 But classics don’t need to be remade.
 They’re great as they are.